montagejs/montagejs.org/docs/serialization-format.md

 Important things to note:

-* The HTML body contains a single `<input>` tag that has the ID “fName”.
+* The HTML body contains a single `<input>` tag that has the ID "fName".
 * The document head contains a `<script>` block of type `text/montage-serialization`.
 This block contains all serialized Montage objects used in the document.
-* The serialization block declares a Montage Textfield component with an object label of “firstName”.
-The component’s module ID (“montage/ui/textfield.reel”) and its name (“Textfield”) allow Montage to re-create the component from its serialized form at runtime.
+* The serialization block declares a Montage Textfield component with an object label of "firstName".
+The component's module ID ("montage/ui/textfield.reel") and its name ("Textfield") allow Montage to re-create the component from its serialized form at runtime.
-* The “properties” object assigns initial values to the component’s properties.
+* The "properties" object assigns initial values to the component’s properties.
 One of the most important properties of a Montage component is its `element` property, which corresponds to the associated HTML element on which the component operates on.
-In this case, the Textfield component’s element property is set to the `<input>` tag that has the ID “fName”.
+In this case, the Textfield component’s element property is set to the `<input>` tag that has the ID "fName".
 The Montage serialization format provides a special JSON object representation to refer to an element.
-This special object’s name is a hash mark (“#”) and its value is the ID of the element.
+This special object’s name is a hash mark ("#") and its value is the ID of the element.
 * Montage can load components from a directory that has a .reel extension.
 The module system redirects `require("x.reel")` to `require("x.reel/x")`.

 ## Serialization owner
-A Montage serialization can declare an optional object named “owner”.
+A Montage serialization can declare an optional object named "owner".
 The specified owner acts as the controller for the document.
 For example, the following code creates a new module (main.js) that exports a `Main` prototype object.

 ```js
 // Module: main.js